getspams/spams-devel/swig/python/README.pypi.md

 # SPAMS 2.6.1 and python

-This directory contains files to install and use (at the end) the python interfaces to the functions of SPAMS library already interfaced with matlab.
+This directory contains files to install and use (at the end) the python interfaces to the functions of the SPAMS library (originally interfaced with Matlab).

+---

+Author:
+* Julien Mairal (Inria) with the collaboration of Francis Bach (Inria), Jean Ponce (Ecole Normale Sup\'erieure), Guillermo Sapiro (University of Minnesota), Guillaume Obozinski (Inria) and Rodolphe Jenatton (Inria).

+Credit:
+* R and Python interfaces by Jean-Paul Chieze (Inria).
+* Archetypal analysis implementation by Yuansi Chen (internship at Inria), with the collaboration of Zaid Harchaoui.

+Maintenance:
+* Starting from version 2.6 (especially porting to R-3.x and Python-3.x),
+development and maintenance are done by Ghislain Durif (Inria).

+Licence: GPL v3

+---

 Manipulated objects are imported from numpy and scipy.
 Matrices should be stored by columns, and sparse matrices should be "column compressed".